ld32/SmartSlurm/README.md

 # Run bash script as smart pipeline using smart sbatch
 Smart pipeline was originally designed to run bash script as pipelie on Slurm cluster.
 We added dynamic memory/run-time feature to it and now call it Smart pipeline.
 The runAsPipeline script converts an input bash script to a pipeline that easily submits jobs to the Slurm scheduler for you.

-\#Here is the memeory usage by the optimzed workflow: Pink is saved memory by split the workflow input steps.
-Yellow is the saved memory by dynamic memeory allocation:
+\#Here is the memeory usage by the optimzed workflow: The orignal pipeline has 11 steps.
+Most of the steps only need less than 10G memory to run.
+But one of the step needs 140G.
+Because the original pipeline is submitted as a single huge job, 140G is reserved for all the steps.
+(Each compute node in the cluster has 256 GB RAM.)
+By submitting each step as a separate job, most steps only need to reserve 10G, which decreases the memory usage dramatically.
+(The pink part of the graph below shows these savings.)
+Another optimization is to dynamically allocate memory based on the reference genome size and input sequencing data size.
+(This in shown in the yellow part of the graph.)
+Because of the decreased resource demand, the jobs can start earlier, and in turn increase the overall throughput.

 ![](https://github.com/ld32/smartSlurm/blob/main/stats/back/barchartMemSaved.png)